dojo/docs/dojox/mobile/ScrollableView.rst

 Usage
 =====
-Basic usage is the same as for :ref:`dojox.mobile.View <dojox/mobile/View>`.
-If you do not need fixed-positioned header and/or footer bars, you should use :ref:`dojox.mobile.View <dojox/mobile/View>`.
+Basic usage is the same as for :ref:`dojox/mobile/View <dojox/mobile/View>`.
+If you do not need fixed-positioned header and/or footer bars, you should use :ref:`dojox/mobile/View <dojox/mobile/View>`.

 Examples
 ========